KillrVideo/killrvideo-docker-common/README.md

 you may keep the data even when recreating the container
 * `docker-compose-ops-center.yaml` - adding this runs an instance of OpsCenter

+To get the effective configuration that results from application of all of your selected config files, use the command `docker-compose config`.